HirschLabUMN/Summer_Institute_2022/README.md

-# University of Minnesota Plant Breeding Summer Institute 2022<br/>Applied Plant Genomics and Bioinformatics
+# UMN Plant Breeding Summer Institute 2022<br/>Applied Plant Genomics and Bioinformatics
 This course covers principles, applications, and limitations regarding the development and use of genomics resources in plants.

 **Wednesday (6/22):**